Pepe Mendoza Casa Agrícola

 Wines have no yeasts added.
 Whole bunch fermentation with around 30% of stems is the norm for the reds.
 Oak is almost absent or comes in 500-litre barrels.
 The style manages to express Mediterranean notes (scrubland, ripe fruit) but avoids extraction and any traces of heaviness or warmth -this seemed unthinkable in the area just a few years ago.

 The range starts with two entry-level wines offering terrific value which Pepe refers to as “landscape wines”.
-The white (21,000 bottles, €11.5 in Spain) blends Macabeo and Airén from Alto Vinalopó with Moscatel from Marina Alta, whereas the red (30,000 bottles, €11,5) includes 80% Monastrell and equal parts of Syrah and Garnacha Tintorera (aka Alicante Bouschet), all grown in Alto Vinalopó.
-Next comes Pureza (4,000 bottles, around €16 in Spain), kept in contact with the Moscatel skins for six days and fermented in amphorae.
+The white (30,000 bottles, €12 in Spain) blends Macabeo and Airén from Alto Vinalopó with Moscatel from Marina Alta, whereas the red (50,000 bottles, €12) is a blend Monastrell and smaller amounts of Giró and Garnacha Tintorera (aka Alicante Bouschet).
+Next comes Pureza (7,000 bottles, around €18 in Spain), kept in contact with the Moscatel skins for six days and fermented in amphorae.

-Two single-vineyard wines are also produced.
-El Veneno (€29) is an uncommon fresh expression of Monastrell.
-Grapes are sourced from the highest plot in a vineyard with eight hectares in Alto Vinalopó.
-In the pipeline awaits Abargues (4,000 bottles) which aims to reflect the character of Giró planted in the Marina Alta property.
+Three terroir-driven wines are also produced.
+El Veneno (12,000 bottles €27) is an uncommon fresh expression of Monastrell.
+Grapes are sourced from the highest plots in a vineyard with eight hectares in Alto Vinalopó.
+Giró de Abargues (4,000 bottles) reflects the subtler character of Giró planted in the Marina Alta property.
+Mendoza regards Fierroca (around 2,000 bottles, €70) as the grand cru expression of the Giró variety, sourced from an old vineyard rooted in shallow, stony soils rich in sand and iron.

 Finally, Pequeñas Producciones (small productions) is the name of an experimental range described by Pepe Mendoza as a place “to allow myself to make mistakes and explore with total freedom.”